theryeguy92/HTB-Solar-Lab/writeup.md

 ```

-However, in order to escalate our privaleges, we will have to pivot to another user.
-This is because Blake does not have root privleges.
+However, in order to escalate our privaleges, we will have to pivot to another user in hopes to further escalate our privaleges.

+## Pivoting

 When exploring, we discovered a user named openfire via the Get-LocalUser command.
 After some googling, we discover that openfire is a instant messaging and group chat server.
 The Services that Openfire provides run on ports 9090 and 9091.